By Susan Munroe

 We live in a society that tells us to buy! buy! buy!
 And most of us enjoy giving to the people we love.
 But when you’re trying to decide between yet another cute knickknack for mom or “Life is Good” t-shirt for dad, or when you’re loath to buy more technology for the kids, consider giving the gift of a shared experience.
 Naturally, we’re biased, but we feel pretty strongly that a river trip is the kind of gift that the whole family will remember for the rest of their lives.
 Spending two, three, four, or more days exploring the unique river canyons of Utah and Colorado, disconnected from everything except each other, is a powerful experience.

-Our office staff are adept at recommending trips to suit your family’s interests, and they can even make up gift certificates toward the value of a trip so that your loved ones can pick the exact dates and sections of river they like.
+Our office staff is adept at recommending trips to suit your family’s interests, and they can even make up gift certificates toward the value of a trip so that your loved ones can pick the exact dates and sections of the river they like.